Miguel22247/holbertonschool-low_level_programming/README.md

 # Holberton School Low Level Programming

 ## NOTE:
-If you are a Holberton School or ALX Student and want to take this repo as Reference please star the repo 😊
+If you are a Holberton School or ALX Student and want to take this repo as Reference please star the repo 😊 **DON'T FORK THIS REPO SINCE IT'S NOT ALLOWED BY HOLBERTON SCHOOL OR ALX RULES**

 # Projects
 ## 0x00.
 C - Hello, World